oroinc/documentation/crm/admin_guide/integrations/commerce_integration.rst

 When a new customer is self-registering at frontend, a new Account of the same name will be created automatically.

+..
 In case of installation of OroCRM over an existing Commerce instance, new Accounts are automatically created for all existing customers.

+.. comment: OroCommerce always comes with OroCRM features on-board.

 You can specify the strategy for Account creation in **System Configuration>Integrations>CRM and Commerce**.
 There are two options: